GodsBoss/planet-gaiardian/README.md

-# Planet Guaiardian
+# Planet Gaiardian

 Made for [Ludum Dare #34](http://ludumdare.com/compo/2015/12/09/welcome-to-ludum-dare-34/)!

 ## The game

-You are Omniplant, the Planet Guaiardian.
+You are Omniplant, the Planet Gaiardian.
 Your purpose is to let a planet's life grow.

 Every planet is its own level.
 You run around the planet, choose your tool and